 4. Prepare the mold: Preparing the mold is an important step in the plastic molding process.
 It is essential to ensure that the mold is properly prepared, as this will ensure that the prototype can be replicated accurately.

 5. Test the prototype: Before the prototype is produced in large quantities, it is important to test it to ensure that it is of high quality and can withstand the production process.

 6. Monitor the process: Once the prototype is created and tested, it is important to monitor the plastic molding process to ensure that the product is made as expected.
 This will help ensure that the product will be of high quality.

 7. Inspect the product: After the product is made, it is essential to inspect it for any defects.
 This will help ensure that the product meets the desired specifications.

 8. Maintenance: Regular maintenance of the plastic mold is essential in order to ensure that the product remains of high quality.
 This includes cleaning the mold and checking for any wear and tear.

-By co-operating with Elite Mold, you have selected one of the most reliable ISO 9001 certified plastic injection molding manufacturer, Elite Mold as a plastic mold manufacturer specializing in plastic injection mold and supplying plastic injection molding services for plastic mold design, prototype makings, mold flow analysis, precise machining, OEM services, ODM services and so on, building custom plastic injection molding.
+By co-operating with Elite Mold, you have selected one of the most reliable ISO 9001 certified plastic mold manufacturer, Elite Mold as a plastic injection mold manufacturer specializing in plastic injection mold and supplying plastic injection molding services for plastic mold design, prototype makings, mold flow analysis, precise machining, OEM services, ODM services and so on, building custom plastic injection molding.
 We are committed to enhance the Process optimized and quality of service, shorten lead time and assist in lowering inventory, by providing new products every year to bring in continuous and higher profits for our clients.
 The ability to produce mold at the International standard, strong engineering and mold design capability, aggressive delivery, competitive pricing and business integrity continues to be the success factor of Elite Mold.